parseablehq/pb/README.md

 ## PB

-PB (short for ParseaBle) is a command line interface for [Parseable Server](https://github.com/parseablehq/parseable).
+PB (short for Parseable) is a command line interface for [Parseable Server](https://github.com/parseablehq/parseable).
 PB allows you to manage Streams, Users, and Data on Parseable Server.
 You can use PB to manage multiple Parseable Server instances using Profiles.

 ### Installation